 We’re here to remove that uncertainty, so you can remove the confusion and free yourself to simply focus on working out with the best possible pre-workout knowledge.

 When Is The Best Time To Take Pre-workout?

 Timing is everything, so it’s a common question on when should I take pre workout.
 It seems simple enough.
 Take it before your workouts.
 However, it’s a mistake to drink your pre-workout as you’re walking into the door of your gym.

 The active ingredients from the drink like creatine usually takes 30-60 minutes to initiate in your body muscles.
 The minutes vary from person to person, but you could be far into your physical training before feeling the effects in your muscles.

 There is no real issue about taking a pre-workout too early.
 The caffeine has a half-life of 3-5 hours once it is consumed.
-(1) The biggest concern might be if you are taking pre-workout too late in your day.
-It has a similar effect to taking an energy drink.
+(1) The biggest concern might be if you are taking it too late in your day.
+The best pre-workout has a similar effect to taking a strong energy drink.

 If you head to the gym in the late afternoon or evening and take a pre-workout, then the caffeine may keep you too stimulated to fall asleep at an appropriate time.

 Here are some caffeine-free pre-workouts that we recommend.

 You can use a pre-workout supplement daily, but it’s good advice to take a break every once in a while.
 Prolonged use can lead to the body’s receptors not reacting as well as it did before.

 For example, caffeine or creatine monohydrate are common ingredients in pre-workout.
 It’s possible though for your body to develop a slight immunity meaning that it doesn’t give your muscles an energy boost.